tpoisot/CP-SDM/reviews/aer-1-reviews.typ

 Not sure it's a relevant choice to use PO + pseudo-absence data to illustrate CP because it is misleading to then speak about probability of presence, while you could just use real presence-absence data.
 Obviously, it doesn't exist for the Sasquatch, which is not fun, but take comfort in the fact it can be difficult to understand what is meant by the uncertainty of predictions of observations of a fictional creature...

-#response[the reviewer is correct about the fact that absences in this dataset are pseudo-absences.
+#response[The reviewer is correct about the fact that absences in this dataset are pseudo-absences.
 I maintain that is is relevant here, for three reasons.

 First, presence-only data are the overwhelming majority of cases for which SDMs are applied.
 Biodiversity is a data-defficient field when it comes to species presence, but is orders of magnitude more data defficient for species absences.
 Testing a method on the scenario where it will most lilkely be applied makes the most sense.